Jessie J. Knight, Jr.

 From 2010 through 2012, Schwecke was Director of Storage, managing underground storage field operations that supports the daily and seasonal operational flexibility for the gas transmission and distribution system for SoCalGas.
 Prior to this position, Schwecke was Director of Energy Markets and Capacity Products from 2007 to 2010.
 In this role he led the development, marketing, and capacity planning for products and services using existing pipeline and storage assets, developing regulatory cases involving those assets, and exploring expansion of the assets.

 From 2007, Schwecke served in increasingly responsible management positions in business development, operations, marketing, engineering and project management for SoCalGas and Sempra Energy affiliates.

-He serves on the Discovery Science Center Board and UCLA Extension Certificate Advisory Board.
+He serves on the Discovery Science Center Board, Orange County Business Council and UCLA Extension Certificate Advisory Board.
 Schwecke graduated in 1983 from California State University, Long Beach, with a Bachelor of Science in Chemical Engineering.Back to VPs Menu

-Dan Skopec is vice president of regulatory and legislative affairs for Southern California Gas Company (SoCalGas).
+Dan Skopec is vice president of regulatory affairs for SoCalGas.

 Based in San Francisco, Skopec is the utility's primary representative before the California Public Utilities Commission.
 He also manages the utility's Sacramento office.

 Prior to joining the utility in January 2008, Skopec served as Undersecretary for the California Environmental Protection Agency from 2006 to 2007.

 Skopec has extensive experience dealing with environment and energy policy issues.
 As a former deputy cabinet secretary for California Governor Arnold Schwarzenegger, Skopec served as a liaison between the Governor's office and the California Environmental Protection Agency, Resources Agency, Department of Food and Agriculture, California Public Utilities Commission and the Governor's Washington D.C. office.